Tom Ford: In popular culture

-In September 2013, hip-hop artist Jay-Z released the song "Tom Ford" as a single from his album Magna Carta Holy Grail.
-Ford responded favorably to the song saying, "Who would not be flattered to have an entire Jay-Z track named after them?
-I mean, [...] it's pretty rare that something like that happens.
+In September 2013, rapper Jay-Z released the song "Tom Ford".
+Ford responded favorably to the song: "Who would not be flattered to have an entire Jay-Z track named after them?
+I mean [...] it's pretty rare that something like that happens.
 It's a kind of validation of one's work, as it means that one has really penetrated and made an impact on popular culture."
-The song was nominated for 56th Grammy Award for Best Rap Performance in 2014.
+The song was nominated for the Grammy Award for Best Rap Performance in 2014.
+Also in 2013, Ford was mentioned in the song "Suit & Tie" by Justin Timberlake featuring Jay-Z. He created the suits, shirts, and accessories for the Grammy-winning music video.